vsharma112/vsharma112/README.md

-👋 Hi, I’m a Data Analyst
+👋 Hi, I’m a Data Analyst / Business Analyst

 I’m a working Data Analyst with 3 years of professional experience turning raw data into actionable insights.
 I work closely with business teams to solve problems using data-driven solutions.